fernandezelias/ETL-Pipeline-PySpark-AstraDB/README_EN.md

 ---

 📂 **Data folder**
-For licensing and privacy reasons, the original datasets used in this project are not included in the public repository.
+For privacy and licensing reasons, the original datasets used in this project are not included in the public repository.
-To run the pipeline locally, place the required CSV files in the `data/` folder.
+If you wish to run the pipeline locally, place CSV files with the same structure as the original datasets in the `data/` folder.

 ---